Simplifying a classical-quantum algorithm interpolation with quantum singular value transformations: alpha -QPE from quantum eigenvalue transformations

 We can reach a continuous interpolation between the classical and quantum regimes \footnote{We refer to a ``classical'' regime whenever the quantum circuits involved have depth $\bigO(1)$.}\ by setting, for example,

 for $\alpha \in [0, 1]$.
 From Lemma \ref{thm:projector}, the circuit depths are

 Combining this with expression \eqref{eq:numberoftrials}, we see that the total running time is

 Finally, we may abandon the promise setting and convert the described procedure into a routine that decides if the eigenenergy $\mu$ is smaller or greater than some given threshold $\mu_0$, with tolerance for error if $\vert \mu - \mu_0 \vert \leq \epsilon / 2$.
-Then, with a standard binary search scheme we solve EE with just a $\mathrm{polylog}(\gamma / \epsilon)$ overhead to the decision version, but keeping the same essential \avqe\ scaling.
+Then, with a standard binary search scheme we solve EE with just a $\mathrm{polylog}(\gamma / \epsilon)$ overhead to the decision version, but keeping the same essential \aqpe\ scaling.
 We lay out the detailed steps in Algorithm \ref{algo:EE}.
+Applying the arguments above, we conclude the following.

 \begin{theorem} Algorithm \ref{algo:EE} solves EE up to precision $\epsilon$ with error probability smaller than $1/3$ using a total of

 queries to $U_H$ and $U_H^{\dg}$ and with depth

 \end{theorem}